 reigned 625 years.

 In E-Anna(k) / Uruk

 I drop the topic Sumerian King List.

 Note that the Sumerian rival to the biblical version reports “when the kingship was lowered from heaven“.
-There is no question that the Sumerians acknowledged that the true power of a king came from heaven, both before and after the Flood.
+The Sumerians acknowledged that the true power of a king came from heaven, both before and after the Flood.